-- 1. Forfeiture.
-Should a driveway be constructed or modified in violation of the provisions of this ordinance, the owner(s) of the land through which the driveway passes shall, upon conviction pay a forfeiture equal to two (2) times the fee charged for the permit application plus applicable assessments and fees and, in addition, shall make the corrections ordered by the Town Board within a period of time determined by the Town Board, but not less than ten (10) days.
+- 1. FORFEITURE.
+Should a driveway be constructed or modified in violation of the provisions of this ordinance, any person, partnership, corporation, or other legal entity that fails to comply with the provisions of this ordinance shall, upon conviction pay a forfeiture equal to two (2) times the fee charged for the permit application plus applicable assessments and fees and, in addition, shall make the corrections ordered by the Town Board within a period of time determined by the Town Board, but not less than ten (10) days.
 Each day a violation exists or continues constitutes a separate offense under this ordinance.
 In addition, the Town Board may seek injunctive relief from a court of record to enjoin further violations and require compliance with this ordinance. - 2.
-Special Charge for Correction by Town.
-If the owner(s) of the land through which the driveway passes do(es) not make required corrections ordered by the Board under (1) within the specified time period, the Town Board shall cause the required corrections to be made and charge the cost of correcting such violations, including, when necessary, the return of disturbed land to its original condition.
+SPECIAL CHARGE FOR CORRECTION BY TOWN.
+If any person, partnership, corporation, or other legal entity that fails to comply with the provisions of this ordinance do(es) not make required corrections ordered by the Board under (1) within the specified time period, the Town Board shall cause the required corrections to be made and charge the cost of correcting such violations, including, when necessary, the return of disturbed land to its original condition.
 The Town's direct and indirect costs of correcting the violation, including but not limited to engineering, legal, administrative, materials and construction expenses, shall be imposed as a special charge against the property through which the driveway passes pursuant to Wis.
 Stat. ss 66.60(6).